For Keeps (film): Plot

 Without telling Darcy, Stan sacrifices his Caltech scholarship because there is no married housing at the school for undergraduates.
 Stan and Darcy’s relationship starts to crumble with fights.
-Although Stan takes a second dead-end job, the bills pile up, and the couple finally moves in with Donna, which alienates Stan and Darcy, and causes Stan to drink heavily.
-Local neighborhood girl Michaela informs Darcy of the scholarship deception so she enlists Stan's best friend Chris in a plan to ensure he takes the scholarship and go to college after all.
+Although Stan takes a second dead-end job, the bills pile up, when Thea gets sick, their landlady evicts them and the couple finally moves in with Donna, which alienates Stan and Darcy, and causes Stan to drink heavily.

+Local neighborhood girl Michaela informs Darcy of the scholarship deception so she enlists Stan's best friend Chris in a plan to ensure he takes the scholarship and go to Caltech after all.
 The plan entails throwing Stan out and annulling the marriage.
-Stan has a bad reaction to the news and later in the night goes into a rage outside their house.
+He has a bad reaction to the news and later in the night goes into a rage outside their house.
 Stan reconciles with his parents, but is heartbroken over the split with Darcy, who does not change her mind but becomes visibly angry at her mother's cold attitude.

 At Darcy's night school graduation, Stan arrives to inform Darcy that he has applied for scholarships to the University of Wisconsin–Madison for them both.
 Darcy lets slip her role in the Caltech deception with Chris, and Stan chases after her as she drives away.

 Darcy finally tells Donna that Stan is a good man, that she loves him and Donna can either embrace them as an entire family or watch them live their lives without her.
 Donna finally lets go of her hurt over the abandonment of Darcy's father and informs Stan about her daughter when he seeks her out.
 They reconcile at the school, intending to go forward with their plans to attend college in Madison in the fall as well as setting a curfew for Thea.